-Our vision is for everyone to have a high quality, well managed, sustainable and affordable home from which they can live better futures.
+Our vision is for everyone to have a great quality, environmentally sustainable and affordable home from which they can build better futures.
 However, there are not enough affordable homes being delivered to meet the housing need.
-The National Housing Federation estimate that 145,000 affordable homes per year in England alone are required, with only around one third of those being delivered.
+The National Housing Federation estimate that 145,000 affordable homes per year are required in England alone, with only around one third of those being delivered.

 Our business model uses long-term capital to deliver those homes.
-Since 2018, the Legal & General Affordable Homes entities have committed £1.15bn on our path to becoming the leading developer and operator of affordable homes in the UK.
+Since 2018, the Legal & General Affordable Homes entities have committed £1.1bn on our path to becoming the leading developer and operator of affordable homes in the UK.
 By investing this long-term capital at scale, our aim is to significantly increase the supply of sustainable affordable homes.
 96% of completed homes have EPC ratings of A or B.